 - RSC: the connectivity service provided by the 5G ProSe UE-to-UE Relay as requested by the source 5G ProSe End UE.

-- Security Information: the information for the establishment of security for the PC5 link establishment between two UE-to-UE Relays or between target End UE and UE-to-UE Relay (see TS 33.503 [29]).
+- Security Information: the information for the establishment of security for the PC5 link establishment between two UE-to-UE Relays (see TS 33.503 [29]).

 - QoS Info: indicates the rest QoS Info from the UE-to-UE Relay to the target End UE.